Milky445/Milky445/README.md

 - 👋 Hi, I’m Santi
-- 👀 I’m interested in python and c++
+- 👀 I’m interested in java, python and c++
-- I’m currently learning python
+- I’m currently learning java
-- I’m looking to collaborate on python projects
+- I’m looking to collaborate on python and java projects
 - 📫 How to reach me: Twitter @milky48827577